-For the three months ended March 31, 2022, the Company recorded no federal income tax expense or benefit due to the Company having a full valuation allowance against its net federal deferred tax assets.
 Since December 31, 2020, the Company has determined that a full valuation allowance is necessary due to the Company assessment that it is more likely than not that it will be unable to obtain the benefits of its deferred tax assets due to the Company's history of taxable losses.
-The Company reviews its Deferred Tax Assets ("DTAs") and valuation allowance on a quarterly basis.
-The Company anticipates that it will continue to record a valuation allowance against its federal DTAs until such time it is able to determine it is more likely than not that its DTAs will be realized.
-The Company recorded state current income tax expense of \$12,813 and state deferred income tax expense of \$65,939 for the three months ended March 31, 2022.
-The Company has immaterial operations in certain other states which are in a net deferred tax asset position for which a full valuation allowance is still recorded.
+During the three months ended June 30, 2022, the Company determined that certain existing deferred tax assets will not be offset by existing deferred tax liabilities as a result of the 80% limitation on the utilization net operating losses incurred after 2017.
+Accordingly, for the three and six months ended June 30, 2022, the Company recorded federal income tax expense of \$1,014,048.
+The Company recorded state deferred income tax expense of \$536,913 during the six months ended June 30, 2022 and \$190,644 for the six months ended June 30, 2021.
+The Company has immaterial operations in New Mexico which is in a net deferred tax asset position for which a full valuation allowance is still recorded.

-Recently Adopted Accounting Pronouncements - In December 2019, the FASB released ASU No. 2019-12 ("ASU 2019-12"), "Income Taxes (Topic 740) - Simplifying the Accounting for Income Taxes," which removes certain exceptions for recognizing deferred taxes for investments, performing intraperiod allocation and calculating income taxes in interim periods.
+Recently Adopted Accounting Pronouncements - In December 2019, the FASB released Accounting Standards Update (ASU) No. 2019-12 ("ASU 2019-12"), "Income Taxes (Topic 740) - Simplifying the Accounting for Income Taxes," which removes certain exceptions for recognizing deferred taxes for investments, performing intraperiod allocation and calculating income taxes in interim periods.
 The ASU also adds guidance to reduce complexity in certain areas, including recognizing deferred taxes for tax goodwill and allocating taxes to members of a consolidated group.
 The amended standard is effective for fiscal years beginning after December 15, 2020.
 The adoption of ASU 2019-12 did not have a material impact to the Company's financial statements or disclosures.

-In October 2020, the FASB issued ASU 2020-10, Codification Improvements, which clarifies or improves disclosure requirements for various topics to align with SEC regulations.
-This update is effective for the Company beginning in the first quarter of 2021 and was applied retrospectively.
+In October 2020, the FASB issued ASU No. 2020-10, "Codification Improvements" ("ASU 2020-10"), which clarifies or improves disclosure requirements for various topics to align with SEC regulations.
+This update was effective for the Company beginning in the first quarter of 2021 and was applied retrospectively.
 The adoption and implementation of this ASU did not have a material impact on the Company's financial statements.

-In August 2020, the FASB issued ASU 2020-06, "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging -Contracts in Entity's Own Equity (Subtopic 815-40)" ("ASU 2020-06").
+In August 2020, the FASB issued ASU No. 2020-06, "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)" ("ASU 2020-06").
 ASU 2020-06 was issued to reduce the complexity associated with accounting for certain financial instruments with characteristics of liabilities and equity.
 The guidance may be applied using either a modified retrospective or a fully retrospective method.
 ASU 2020-06 is effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
 The Company adopted ASU 2020-06 effective January 1, 2022.
 The adoption and implementation of this ASU did not have a material impact on the Company's financial statements.